Dhanush-OnGit/Dhanush-OnGit/README.md

 ###

-- 🔭 I’m currently a **Dedicated student exploring the fields of Artificial Intelligence & Machine Learning(AL/ML).**
+- 🔭 Artificial Intelligence & Machine Learning graduate with strong interest in AI development, Python programming, and emerging technologies.
+Seeking opportunities to apply technical skills in real-world projects and grow as an AI engineer.**

 - 🌱 I’m currently learning **Artificial Intelligence & Machine Learning**